TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/azure/architecture/_index.md

 Azure offers a managed [Azure Cache for Redis Database](https://azure.microsoft.com/en-us/products/cache) service, but due to it's version not being compatible with {{% tts %}} the Redis we use is in-cluster.
 The newest Redis version supported by Azure Cache is 6.0, while the minimum required version of Redis for {{% tts %}} is 6.2.

-User uploads of profile pictures and end device pictures are stored in public Azure Storage Containers.
+User uploads of profile pictures and end device pictures are stored in public Azure Storage Containers (Optional).

 ## Configuration

 The Azure Kubernetes deployment of {{% tts %}} uses a combination of configuration stored as Terraform and Helm configuration files.

-The configuration for interoperability with other LoRaWAN Backend Interfaces-compliant servers is stored as multiple files in a private Azure Storage Account.
+The configuration for interoperability with other LoRaWAN Backend Interfaces-compliant servers is stored as multiple files in a private Azure Storage Account (Optional).